Ly0n/awesome-robotic-tooling/README.md

 ### Real-Time Kernel
 * [ELISA](https://elisa.tech/) -  Project is to make it easier for companies to build and certify Linux-based safety-critical applications – systems whose failure could result in loss of human life, significant property damage or environmental damage
-* [PREEMPT_RT kernel patch](https://wiki.linuxfoundation.org/realtime/documentation/start) - Aim of the PREEMPT_RT kernel patch is to minimize the amount of kernel code that is non-preemptible.
+* [PREEMPT_RT kernel patch](https://wiki.linuxfoundation.org/realtime/documentation/start) - Aim of the PREEMPT_RT kernel patch is to minimize the amount of kernel code that is non-preemptible

 ### Network and Middleware
 * [pyshark](https://github.com/KimiNewt/pyshark) - Python wrapper for tshark, allowing python packet parsing using wireshark dissectors